|HOST INSTITUTION||Semester, Academic Year, and Summer programs: Idea Verona|

 + What should I bring with me?

-A detailed list of what to bring (and what not to bring) will be included in your ASA pre-departure packet, which will be emailed to you about a month before your program begins.
-Students living with a host family should bring a small gift for their host, such as a candle, kitchen towel, chocolates, etc.
+A detailed list of what to bring (and what not to bring) will be included in your ASA pre-departure handbook, which will be emailed to you about a month before your program begins.
+Students living with a host family should consider bringing a small gift for their host, such as a candle, kitchen towel, chocolates, etc.

 + What is the food like?

-The food is great and will be typical of each host country.
+The food is great and will be typical of your host country.
 Be prepared to try new things!
-If you have any food allergies or dietary needs, please discuss this with ASA as soon as possible during the application process.
+If you have any food allergies or dietary needs, please let ASA know as soon as possible and we'll be happy to advise you on your options.

 + Is a Damage Deposit required?